stat6250-s17/course-questions-wiki/week-06/README.md

 - Question (yzhu12-stat6250): What's the BY statement in SAS for?
 - Question (meisenbach-stat6250): In a match-merge, how do you exclude records with missing values?
 - Answer (meisenbach-stat6250): use the IN= data set option and an IF statement.
+- Question (kveng-stat6250): Can we merge two columns together like first name and last name instead of merging the tables?

 [basic_recipe_for_combining_data_horizontally (from Week 6 Overview)]